are guidelines for those considering contributing an article to Natural Life.

 individuals or a parent/legal guardian.
 We reserve the right not to

-Please spell-check and remove fancy formatting from your article
+Please spell-check (US spelling) and grammar-check, and remove fancy formatting from your article

-prior to sending it to us (and it's a good idea also to spell-check
+prior to sending it to us.
+(And it's also a good idea to spell-and

 your query because we use that as a guide to your ability to prepare